 When put in a dark place, 93% of fleas will move to a lighted area in 40 minutes.
 (This plays well with the vacuuming suggestion below since most hard-to-reach places are dark.)
 Also, fleas are drawn to certain colors of light.
 Green-yellow light draws twice as many fleas as full-spectrum light.

 Fleas aren’t interested in inanimate objects.
-But move and there’s a feast waiting to happen.
+But move, and there’s a feast waiting to happen.

 Time of Day

 Contrary to what you might expect from the notes above about light, fleas are most active a few hours before sunset.
 They stay active through the night.
-It’s speculated that the reason is because it correlates with the resting times of domestic pets.
+It’s speculated that the reason is that it correlates with the resting times of domestic pets.

 Yep, you read right.
 Ticks and fleas are not color blind.
 But, when you think about it, it makes sense that critters that are attracted to blood are also most attracted to red and blue.

-Ticks on the other hand, are less discriminating.
-They’ll attach themselves to a smorgasbord of other living delights, including mice, chipmunks and other rodents.
+Ticks, on the other hand, are less discriminating.
+They’ll attach themselves to a smorgasbord of other living delights, including mice, chipmunks, and other rodents.